jakeknigge/jakeknigge.github.io/blog/_posts/2018-05-07-slt-example.md

 categories: jekyll update
 ---
 This post illustrates how we use Rademacher complexities in statistical learning theory.
-To that end, we'll assume that we're working with our toolbox developed in [last post][lt1-post].
+To that end, we'll assume that we're working with our toolbox developed in the [last post][lt1-post].

 ### A quick recap